AuDigitalHealth/ci-medicare-records/pages/_includes/observation-disclaimer-1-intro.md

 #### Usage Scenarios
 The following are the overarching usage scenarios this profile is intended to support:
-* Services Australia Medicare sends a disclaimer with an immunisation history statemnent to the My Health Record system
+* Services Australia Medicare sends a disclaimer with an immunisation history statement to the My Health Record system

 #### Implementation guidance
 For the overarching usage scenarios in this implementation guide it is expected that: